Person fatally struck by Metra Electric Line train on South Side

-CHICAGO (WLS) --A person was fatally struck by a Metra Electric train on the South Side Monday morning, Metra said.
+CHICAGO (WLS) --A 31-year-old woman was fatally struck by a Metra Electric train on the South Side Monday morning, Metra said.

-The person was struck around 11:30 a.m. near 47th Street by a train traveling to University Park.
+The woman, identified as Lateasha Phillips, was struck around 11:30 a.m. near 47th Street by a train traveling to University Park.
 The train was not scheduled to stop at 47th Street.

-All traffic on the Metra Electric line was stopped in both directions for about an hour after the pedestrian was struck.
+All traffic on the Metra Electric line was stopped in both directions for about an hour after she was struck.
 Metra said trains may be operating with 10-40 minute delays.

 Metra Alert ME - Inbound and outbound trains may be operating 10 to 40 minutes behind schedule, train #119 Struck a pedestrian— Metra Electric (@metraMED) January 15, 2018